 Customer satisfaction measures how much your consumer likes their experience, and engagement and is usually the last determining factor on whether a customer will return or walk away from the interaction feeling unfulfilled.

 Now that you know what customer engagement is, it’s time to dive into the elements of an effective strategy.
 Customer engagement strategies vary across industry, company size, and goals, but successful plans always include the following best practices:

 The first step in the customer engagement process is to pinpoint your target audience.
 You need to know your customers’ preferred engagement styles and understand what they value in both a buying process and their personal life.
-Use this data and additional research to identify each customer's needs, age, income, and more to determine what motivates your customer.
+Use this data and additional research to identify each customer's needs.
+For B2C brands, that may look like age, income, and more to determine what motivates your customer.
+For B2B brands, ideal customer attributes might include industry, company size, title, or location.
 This insight will help you create a buyer persona that accurately directs your strategy.